This article covers how to configure Exchange email accounts to Gmail on Android.

 - You can configure only one email account per managed app

-- This method is applicable to devices which are enrolled using Android Fully Managed Device mode or Android Work Profile
+- This method is applicable to devices that are enrolled using Android Fully Managed Device mode or Android Work Profile.

 - Go to the Management > Applications page in Miradore.
 Use the Add > Android application button to add the Gmail app to your Miradore site from the managed Google Play Store.
 For instructions, see How to Add Managed Google Play Applications.